 As part of your businesses marketing strategy, direct marketing methods, like email, can play an important role.
 Not only can effective email marketing target potential customers or clients who have already shown an interest in your products or services, but this can be incredibly persuasive for bringing them back to your website, and potentially increasing sales and sign ups.
 However, its essential to get the emails right, if you are to succeed.
-So what are the most common email marketing mistakes to avoid?
+So what are the biggest email marketing mistakes to avoid?
 And how can your company be sure of success?
-Well, here at Pumpkin Web Design we are Preston’s leading web design and web marketing professionals.
-We provide a wide range of high quality, effective website solutions and content marketing services across Preston and the North West, from Southport to Wigan, as well as Manchester.
-As a result, we have produced this guide to everything you should know about successful email marketing.

 There are several email marketing mistakes that are frequently made by companies and businesses of all sizes.
 These include: